IDSIA/MLprod/docs/source/components/api.rst

 A message broker is usually necessarly when two modules needs a translation layer to communicate correctly.
 RabbitMQ is a well supported solution which provides a web-based graphical interface useful to monitoring the intercommunation.

-RabbitMQ has a lot of customizations, but we run it in very basic setup for out toy example.
+RabbitMQ has a lot of customizations, but we run it in very basic setup for our toy example.

 .. _FastAPI: https://fastapi.tiangolo.com/